A Complete Decomposition of KL Error using Refined Information and Mode Interaction Selection: Background

 \textbf{SOTA Generative Models} It is reminded that most recent work in distribution learning has shifted entirely away from having direct control over the distribution at all.
-Instead, enabled by and enabling deep learning, recent models have been developed to instead reshape a large set of hidden or latent variables towards the distribution of the data, following the trail blazed by RBMs and DBMs \cite{hinton2006reducingDimensionalityWithRBMs,salakhutdinov2009deepBoltzmannMachines} and extending into the modern day VAEs, GANs, and ultimately diffusion models \cite{kingma2014vae,goodfellow2014gan,ho2020denoisingDiffusionModel}.
+Instead, enabling and later enabled by deep learning, recent models have been developed to instead reshape a large set of hidden or latent variables towards the distribution of the data, following the trail blazed by RBMs and DBMs \cite{hinton2006reducingDimensionalityWithRBMs,salakhutdinov2009deepBoltzmannMachines} and extending into the modern day VAEs, GANs, and diffusion models \cite{kingma2014vae,goodfellow2014gan,ho2020denoisingDiffusionModel}.

-In contrast to these methods, this work directly learns the hierarchical log-linear model on the data features.
-For tabular datasets with interpretable variables, there is the great benefit of having specific insights into the data structure compared to what is available from latent approaches, serving as a starting point for explanatory data analysis.
-Additionally, our extensions in the realm of information theory for the visible-only case may also support further advances in latent approaches.
-Nonetheless, we hereafter restrict to the visible-only log-linear model.
+In contrast to these methods, this work learns the hierarchical log-linear model on the data features, directly providing predictions of likelihood.
+For tabular datasets with interpretable variables, there is the great benefit of having interpretable insights into the data structure compared to what is available from latent approaches.
+Furthermore, it is imagined that this work's revisiting of the theoretical foundations for the statistical generalization properties of `visible-only' generative modeling may ultimately have downstream effects on bettering our understanding of the generalization of generative modeling in more general cases including latent variables.